Frequently Asked Questions

 What additives are in Primo?

 Primo contains colours and flavours so it looks and tastes great.
-It also contains carrageenan, an extract from seaweed, which gives primo a thicker texture.
+It also contains carrageenan (an extract from seaweed), and a few other ingredients, to protect the milk and give Primo a thicker texture.

 What is the nutritional content of Primo?